jshafto/app_academy_notes/w6_learning_objectives.md

 ### identify common HTTP verbs and status codes
 - verbs: GET, PUT, PATCH, POST, DELETE
 - status codes: (200, 302, 400, 401, 402, 403, 404, 500)
-### demonstrate how HTTP is used by setting up a simple server.
 ### match the header fields of HTTP with a bank of definitions.
 - headers are key/value pairs that define metadata needed to process the request
 - request headers: